elena-molinari/escape-cube/README.md

 Once the experience starts, the sensors introduce a second level of variation:

-- BPM / heart rate: controls the speed of the visual movement
-- skin humidity: controls how frequently the color changes.
-The color variation always remains inside the warm or cold range selected at the beginning.
+- skin humidity: controls the contrast and brightness of the scene.
+Higher values produce brighter, more saturated colors and increase the separation between the visual elements and the background.
+- BPM / heart rate: controls how frequently a new color is generated and how quickly the current color transitions toward it.
+A lower BPM produces slower and more gradual variations, while a higher BPM produces more frequent and faster color changes.

+The generated colors always remain within the warm or cold family selected during the questionnaire.
+Sensor data therefore changes the evolution and intensity of the palette without altering the user’s original visual preference.

 <a id="relaxing-path"></a>